ansys/pyansys-dev-guide/doc/source/documentation_style/docstrings.rst

 If a method does not have a decorator, the basic implementation of Python methods is used.
-In this case, ``None`` is returned but you do not document it.
+In this case, while ``None`` is returned, you do not document it.
 Consequently, such a method does not have a 'Returns' section.

 Example Docstrings